Psantium/reddit-ffn-bot/README.md

 # FanFiction Bot for Reddit
-This bot was made to allow reddit users to automatically get their responses, requests and promotions linked with the title, author and metadata of the story.
+This bot was made to allow reddit users to automatically get their responses, requests and promotions linked with the title, author, metadata and an ePUB download of the story.

 ## Features
 * Direct Parsing of Links